ipfs/team-mgmt/Project Management Process.md

 The Roadmap Document contains the following information:
 - List of current milestones
-  - Ordered by expected due date, next upcoming milestone at the top
+  - Sequentally ordered, eg. by expected due date (where applicable)
+  - Next upcoming milestone at the top
 - Current status of the project, ie. milestone progress
-- List of previous, recent milestones (< 6 months)
-- List of links to very old milestones (> 6 months)
+- List of previous milestones

-The roadmap can be a high-level overview of milestones and project's progress, so details suchs as list of goals per milestone can be omitted.
+The roadmap can be a high-level overview of milestones and project's progress, so details such as list of goals per milestone can be omitted.
 However, if omitted, the roadmap must contain links to the detailed break down.

 Examples:
 - [js-ipfs roadmap](https://github.com/ipfs/js-ipfs/blob/master/ROADMAP.md#ipfs-javascript-implementation-roadmap)